apache/iotdb/docs/UserGuide/Edge-Cloud-Collaboration/Sync-Tool.md

 ### Sender

-- Create PipeSink with IoTDB type, input ip address 192.168.0.1, port 6670.
+- Create PipeSink with IoTDB type, input ip address 192.168.0.1, port 6667.

 ```
-IoTDB> CREATE PIPESINK my_iotdb AS IoTDB (IP='192.168.0.2'，PORT=6670)
+IoTDB> CREATE PIPESINK my_iotdb AS IoTDB (IP='192.168.0.2'，PORT=6667)
 ```

-- Create Pipe connect to my_iotdb, input the start time 2022-03-30 00:00:00 in WHERE statments, set the `SyncDelOp` to false.
+- Create Pipe connect to my_iotdb, input the start time 2022-03-30 00:00:00 in WHERE statments.
 The following two SQL statements are equivalent

 ```
-IoTDB> CREATE PIPE p TO my_iotdb FROM (select ** from root where time>='2022-03-30 00:00:00') WITH SyncDelOp=false
+IoTDB> CREATE PIPE p TO my_iotdb FROM (select ** from root where time>='2022-03-30 00:00:00')
 IoTDB> CREATE PIPE p TO my_iotdb FROM (select ** from root where time>= 1648569600000)
 ```